 Does the school counselor need parent/guardian permission before talking with students?

 School counselors are a resource for all students, and services are considered part of the school curriculum.
-If a child is asked to participate in a small group, parent/guardian will be notified and permission will be requested.
+Therefore, permission is not needed.
+However, if a child is asked to participate in a small group, a parent/guardian will be notified and permission will be requested.

 Do school counselors tell parents/guardians what students talk about?

 An important part of the counselor-student relationship is trust.
 One of the ways counselors build trust with students is through confidentiality (“What is said in the counselor’s office, stays in the counselor’s office”).

 Counselor’s share with students that we will always try to keep information confidential, but there are times when we must share the information with other adults.

 - If someone is hurting the student.

 - If the student wants to hurt someone else.